 You can also use the Somerset Historic Environment Record website to view conservation areas.

 Living in conservation area

-If you live in, or run a business from a conservation area you may need our permission before making changes which in other areas you may not have need to get permission for - such as putting in new windows, putting up satellite dishes and solar panels, adding conservatories or extensions, demolishing buildings or walls, laying paving or building walls.
+If you live in, or run a business from a conservation area you may need our written consent before making changes which in other areas you may not have need to get permission for - such as putting in new windows, putting up satellite dishes and solar panels, adding conservatories or extensions, demolishing any buildings or structures (including outbuildings, gates, fences, railings, walls), laying paving or building walls.

-The easiest and recommended way to apply for conservation area consent is online.
+The easiest and recommended way to apply for demolition in a conservation area is to apply for planning permission online.
 You need to go to the Planning Portal.
 Applications submitted without using the Portal will take longer to process.